 Type the keyword “Christmas” into the Internet Movie Database, and you’ll get a listing of more than 3,000 film and TV titles stretching back to 1897.
 Certainly no other holiday comes close to the number of times some aspect of the 25th of December has been depicted on the big screen.
-Sometimes it’s a fleeting scene or two (The Thin Man, The Greatest Story Ever Told), sometimes it’s a key part of the plot (The Man Who Came to Dinner, Die Hard), and sometimes it’s a picture’s entire raison d’être (Christmas in Connecticut, Scrooged).
+Sometimes it’s a fleeting scene or two (The Thin Man, Trading Places), sometimes it’s a key part of the plot (The Man Who Came to Dinner, Die Hard), and sometimes it’s a picture’s entire raison d’être (Christmas in Connecticut, Scrooged).

 Yes, the Yuletide season has been the driving force for movies ranging from the sublime (White Christmas) to the ridiculous (Santa Claus Conquers the Martians), but what’s the one “Fa-la-la” flick that stands above all its holly-bedecked brethren as the definitive cinematic Christmas statement?
 Elsewhere on this site, my esteemed colleague Irv Slifkin has presented his case for director Frank Capra’s 1946 paean to Americana and small-town values, It’s a Wonderful Life.
 I would now like to offer my arguments–20 of them, in fact (I was hoping for an appropriate 34; I trust some of you readers out there will be able to help me.)–in favor of the 1947 20th Century-Fox film Miracle on 34th Street.